 The paper is organized as follows.
-Section 2 describes the sources, and presents a list tax of measures implemented in Portugal between 1996 and 2012 and the type of information gathered about them.
-The motivation behind these actions as a potential source of endogeneity is analysed in section 3.
+Section 2 describes the sources, and presents a list of tax measures implemented in Portugal between 1996 and 2012 and the type of information gathered about them.
+The motivation behind these actions as a potential source of endogeneity is analyzed in section 3.

 Section 4 explains the implementation details in converting the tax measures into a quarterly series of tax shocks.
 This procedure is not straightforward and depends, for example, on assumptions regarding economic agents' response to anticipated changes in income.
-An alternative series of shocks is derived on the basis of different underlying assumptions.
+Alternative series of shocks were derived on the basis of different underlying assumptions.
 This section ends with an analysis of the series of tax shocks.

 Section 5 uses the constructed series of shocks to measure the effects of discretionary tax policy on output.
 The benchmark response of GDP to a positive tax shock is strongly negative with a multiplier that reaches -1.3 one year out.
 This response is statistically significant, but surrounded by sizeable uncertainty.
-As extensions to the main findings, this section assesses in particular the robustness of the results to the exclusion of particularly large measures from the sample and controlling for public expenditure.
-The end of section 5 compares these multipliers with the findings in Pereira and Wemans (2013a).
+As extensions to the main findings, this section assesses in particular the robustness of the results to the exclusion of significantly large measures from the sample and controlling for public expenditure.
+The effects of direct and indirect taxation are then separately analyzed: the GDP responses are negative in both cases but lack statistical significance.
+The end of section 5 compares these multipliers with the findings in Pereira and Wemans (2013), using the SVAR methodology.